-IV.
 Statement of Freedom of Expression

-All members of the Jacksonville State University community can enjoy the right to freedom of speech and expression.
-The right to free speech and expression does not include unlawful acts or activity that endangers or threatens to endanger the safety and/or well-being of any member of the JSU community.
-In addition, it does not include any activity that materially and substantially disrupts the education or well-being of other students or the mission of Jacksonville State University.

-Members of the university community are encouraged to engage in opportunities of free speech and expression to be intellectually and culturally challenged and therefore better prepared to deal with the issues they encounter in a changing and diverse society.
-These encounters can occur with activities and discussions that embody courtesy, mutual respect, and clarity.
+All members of Jacksonville State University can enjoy the right to freedom of speech and expression.
+The right to free speech and expression does not include unlawful acts or activity that endangers or threatens to endanger the safety and/or well-being of any member of the Jax State community.
+In addition, it does not include any activity that materially and substantially interferes with the education or well-being of other students or the mission of Jacksonville State University.
+Jacksonville State University community members are encouraged to engage in opportunities of free speech and expression to be intellectually and culturally challenged and, therefore, better prepared to deal with the issues they encounter in a changing and diverse society.
+These encounters can occur with activities and discussions that embody courtesy, mutual respect, and charity.